tcm5343/circular-dependency-detector/README.md

 * Allow the input file to define nodes as strings instead of just integers (use a set and map)
 * Exit early if cycles are identified
 * Input other NetworkX output formats
+* `testing/data_generation` to create graphs using NetworkX with specific properties

 ## Musical Acknowledgements
 Bob Dylan - Early Mornin' Rain</br>